fengtan/ldap-explorer/README.md

     1. Open project in vscode (using remote-containers extension)
     2. Hit F5 - should open a new instance of VS Code with the extension running 0 prolly need to run `npm install` too (add `npm install` to devcontainer.json's postCreateAction as well)
-  - icon at (media/icon.png) requires a hyperlink to author, add hyperlink or find another one
   - URL of project on github
   - drop of reference vsc-extension-quickstart.md
 - metadata